Have questions about our faith?

 If you are looking for your child to become Catholic; we have a program called CHICCA, which assists children (ages 7-17) who have not been baptized, or have been baptized in another Christian denomination but wish to enter the Roman Catholic Church.

 It is a 2-year program, with both years requiring good attendance in our Religious Education programs.
 In addition, the second year also includes a class that helps children and teens learn more about the Catholic Church and deepen their own faith.
 All sacraments (Baptism, Confirmation and Eucharist) are received at the Easter Vigil or during the Easter season.
 CHICCA classes meet 2 Saturday evenings a month (6:30-8:15) Oct-May.
-Registration for all children's programs begins in July of every year and will close in September.
+Registration for all children's programs begins in May of every year and will close on August 1st..

 Have you ever thought about becoming Catholic but didn't know how?
 This short video explores the process for unbaptized and baptized persons seeking to become Catholic or learn more about the Catholic faith.